 Pre-Doom, the way many companies tried to squeeze more mileage out of Wolf3D-equivalent technology was to replace the sprites with bitmap photos (see also: Rise of the Triad and Operation Body Count).
 The 90-degree angled walls and 2-D cutout props still remain, but the immediate boost to visuals and “realism” by using digital images made the stills on the box look awesome.
 That is the highest praise that can be given to Rampage – for the time, it looks pretty sweet.
 Blocky and pixelated, yes.
 Levels made of frequently duplicated textures, sure.
 But it was the best you were going to do for the period, and it certainly adds some immersion to the locations you fight in.
 The areas do indeed look like office floors and labs, without requiring an excess of imagination.

 However, the tradeoff to framerate was not worth the cost.
 Bethesda’s engine clunks along regardless of your actual processor and available memory; like the code itself wasn’t designed to display this many textures at the resolution it’s asked to.
 You can disable various options like the textured floors, ceilings, or draw distance, but they will not improve performance on a modern machine – your problem will not be lack of processing power.
-I can pretty much guarantee that if you have any kind of visual motion sickness, this game will send you diving for the bucket.
-If not, you’ll still find the results undesirable.
+You won’t get more than 10-16 FPS (with wild variance throughout) no matter what you do, or how many DOSBox cycles you allocate.

 If you manage to steel yourself against the framerate, your next challenge will be against a significant design flaw.
 Bethesda seems to have mistaken what was actually fun about Wolf3D – it wasn’t running around the mazes.
 Unfortunately, the focus here is a treasure hunt inside the massive complex.
-Clearance cards and VTEC parts will have you scouring obnoxiously enormous levels for the next piece required to continue.
+Access cards and VTEC parts will have you scouring obnoxiously enormous 100×100 levels for the next piece required to continue.
 You have a minimap, which is the only support that makes the game playable, but only elevators are highlighted.
-To me, that’s fun on the same level as searching around your house for your missing car keys.
-While Wolf3D also had you searching for keys as a means to force exploration of the levels, the areas in Rampage are simply too large, with too many corners that need searching.
+There are no clues in the architecture, like a lone, out-of-the-way room suggesting a goodie might lay inside, so you’re truly expected to search every barren room across all 31 levels for the ones that might have the key to proceed.
+It’s like looking for a special needle in a stack of other needles.
 The best 3D games don’t make key hunts feel like a chore.
 Rampage does.

-Bethesda seems to have known this, or decided to proactively appease maze-haters like myself, and has included x,y coordinates of all notable pickups in a HINTS.TXT file.
+Bethesda seems to have known this, or decided to proactively appease maze-haters like myself, and has included x,y coordinates of all notable pickups in a HINTS.TXT file included smack on the disc.
 I initially shied away from this extra help, thinking that I would be cheating and ruining the experience.
 Not so.
 Once you actually know where to go, the entire game (for me, at least) elevated to typical enjoyment for this kind of FPS.
+With an AK-47 in your paws and a clear destination, it became surprisingly fun to mow down reams of budget Terminators along the way.

 It also doesn’t help that any new player stands to be turned off by the game’s lame first impression.
 The first two levels have you wandering through impressive-looking offices, sniping at undistinguished flying machines and floating bombs.
 The title baddies are absent, giving you two full levels of generic shooting to notice all the flaws.
 Nothing particularly grabbed me, and I was prepared to walk away disappointed.
 Then I met my first Terminator.
 I popped open a routine door to find a civilian in slacks and tie.
 I actually hesitated – even knowing from Terminator: 2029 that everyone moving is certainly a machine, the obvious disguise still worked!
 He draws a gun, I snap out of it and open fire.
 Flesh splats away to reveal the metal endoskeleton underneath; very nice.
 The machine finally falls and I move on to the next room.

 On my way back, I happen to pass by the room again, and noticed that the body wasn’t there.
 I had just enough time to process this new information before the half-shredded Terminator rounds the corner and opens fire – they actually GET BACK UP if you don’t put extra rounds into them after they’ve fallen!
-Ok, Bethesda.
-At this point you’ve proven to me that you’re actually thinking about the series.
+Even with the points stacking up against this particular game, Bethesda demonstrates again why they were always good stewards of the series.

 In all, Rampage demands more from your patience than it pays off, but it’s not worthless.
 I probably would have played the hell out of it in 1994, though it’s doubtful too many would feel that way about it today.
 Not awful, but easily the worst of Bethesda’s series.